Luther Reigns: Personal life

-In early 2006, Wiese began working as a bodyguard, including for the AVN pornography convention in Las Vegas.
-He also performed tour security for touring rock bands, including Saliva.
+Wiese has worked as a bodyguard, including for the AVN pornography convention in Las Vegas, and performed tour security for touring rock bands.

 On April 19, 2010, it was reported that Wiese had suffered a stroke in December 2009.
 Wiese stated that he believed his steroid use, which began during his time at Arizona State University, and the painkiller addiction he developed from wrestling were contributing factors to the cause of the stroke.

 On April 10, 2015, several media outlets reported that Wiese, along with Russ McCullough and fellow WWE alumnus Ryan Sakoda, had filed a class action lawsuit against WWE, alleging, among other things, that "the WWE has known for years ... the brutality in the ring has resulted in dementia, Alzheimer's disease and a lot more".
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by Judge Vanessa Lynne Bryant in March 2016.